SilenZcience/cat_win/DOCUMENTATION.md

 Opens a simple Editor to write/edit the Content of any provided File one by one.
 Not-existing Files will be opened first and existing Ones will be able to be edited after that.
 The Editor will not save Changes automatically.
-Files will be saved with the text Encoding defined by <a href="#encx-encx">enc=X, enc&#42889;X</a>.
+Files will be saved with the Text Encoding defined by <a href="#encx-encx">enc=X, enc&#42889;X</a>.
 Note that ^c (Ctrl-c) is reserved for the KeyboardInterrupt meaning that it will stop the entire Program instantly.
-The Auto-Indendation Feature can be turned on in the config menu using the `editor_auto_indent` element.
+The Auto-Indendation Feature can be turned on in the Config Menu using the `editor_auto_indent` Element.
-The Indendation when using Auto-Indendation can be configured in the config menu (<a href="#--config---config">--config, --config</a>) using `editor_indentation`.
+The Indendation when using Auto-Indendation can be configured in the Config Menu (<a href="#--config---config">--config, --config</a>) using `editor_indentation`.
-The Input inside the Find Prompt (see Key bindings) is unicode-escaped (\\n will be interpreted as an actual Newline) if the Config Option `unicode_escaped_editor_search` is set but in Case of an unicode-error the Input will simply be used literally.
+The Input inside the Find Prompt (see Key Bindings) is unicode-escaped (\\n will be interpreted as an actual Newline) if the Config Option `unicode_escaped_editor_search` is set but in Case of an unicode-error the Input will simply be used literally.
 On Windows this Feature uses the [windows-curses](https://pypi.org/project/windows-curses/) Module.
-The currently supported Key bindings are as follows:
+The currently supported Key Bindings are as follows:

 | Key(s) | default behaviour | shift click | control click | alt click |
 |--------|:-----------------:|:-----------:|:-------------:|:---------:|